 PS.
 Little hypocrite that I am, I’ll be gone for my annual food-tripping this coming weekend (that’s what the countdown’s for) That’s the time of the year when boyfie turns a blind eye as I roam the city face-deep in my other lover — cakes and sweets. ^^ What did I tell ya about -ber months? ^^

 Pako = a type of edible wild fern that thrives on the sides of rivers and streams.
 This baby has edible ferns, turnips, cucumbers, tomatoes, onions and tofu.
 The best part is this awesome mango vinaigrette dressing!
-This pic was taken @ our fave vegetarian restaurant in Naga City.
+This pic was taken @ our fave vegetarian restaurant.
 I loved the dressing so much that we learned how to make our own.
 It’s easy, cost-effective and addictive –in a good way. ^^ At home, I like mixing and matching this mango vinaigrette with different types of fruits.
-I personally prefer using it on a bed of fresh organic lettuce with slices of apples, mangoes and pineapples.
+I personally prefer using it on organic lettuce with slices of apples, mangoes and pineapples.
 Mangoes are like my favorite fruit ever!

 mango vinaigrette recipe: